nishreenk/UDACITY_DATA_SCIENCE_NANO/Capstone/readme.md

 **Data Source:**
-Webscraped  Websites for Texts related to Nature Based Solution adaptation for CLimate Change.
+Webscraped  Websites for Texts using a python script developed elsewhere, related to Nature Based Solution adaptation for Climate Change.

 **Why Topic Modeling?**